Lazy Gal’s Garden Guide – Part 3

 Healthy soil = Healthy Plants.

 Healthy plants have what it takes to fight off most anything.

 I do get the bit of powdery mildew when we have a damp early Summer but other than that I have not had many rose issues.
 You must remember this is where growing what thrives in your area is important. (that was in part 2 of this series)

-An alternative, if you really can’t handle it, put in some edging that will disguise it.
+An alternative, if you really can’t handle the dropped cuttings, put in some edging that will disguise it.
 A border of stones, bricks, or metal edging would work too.
-I would love to have a low boxwood border but I have a feeling keeping it clipped may be more work than I want.

 In the Fall I go around and dump freshly raked chicken manure debris from my chicken pen all around my flowers.